Emmanuelkimutai/alx-higher_level_programming/0x02-python-import_modules/README.md

 A program that imports all functions from a file and handles basic operations A program that prints #pythoniscool
 ByteCode -> python#3
+A program that prints the alphabet in uppercase